ComposioHQ/composio/python/swe/README.md

 4. Ability to switch between sessions
 5. Useful for multi-tasking and maintaining separate contexts

-For tools requiring execution in the active shell session:
+For tools requiring execution in the active shell session like `git` commands, bash commands, etc:

 1. Implement the following classes: